 \section{Introduction}

 Latent variable models for network data characterize the probabilistic process of edge formation~through a function of node-specific latent quantities capable of accounting for core network properties such as, for example, transitivity, stochastic equivalence, homophily and community structure.
-This broad~family of statistical models includes, among others, stochastic block models \citep{nowicki2001estimation}, mixed membership stochastic block models \citep{airoldi2008mixed}, latent space models \citep{hoff2002latent}, random dot-product graph models \citep{athreya2018statistical} and graphon models \citep{caron2017sparse, borgs2018sparse}, thereby providing one of the most widely implemented and studied~classes~of~statistical models for network data.
-Within this class, latent space models have been object of primary attention owing to the associated flexible, yet interpretable, representation, which naturally lends~itself to several extensions in various directions.
-Focusing on the ubiquitous binary undirected network setting, these~models~assume the edges among pairs of nodes $(v,u)$ as conditionally independent Bernoulli variables with probabilities depending, under the logit link, on an measure of pairwise similarity among vectors of latent endogenous features characterizing nodes $v$ and $u$, respectively,~and,~possibly, on additional exogenous effects arising from node-specific attributes.~Recalling~\citet{hoff2002latent},~this~representation crucially allows to incorporate central network properties such as transitivity and more nuanced notions of stochastic equivalence that possibly inform on community and homophily structures, thereby allowing to learn core endogenous architectures through an informative nodes' embedding.
-Such an embedding facilitates also the graphical identification of central nodes and improves inference on exogenous node-attribute effects after accounting~for~the~endogenous~network~structures.
+This broad~family includes, among others, stochastic block models \citep{nowicki2001estimation}, mixed membership stochastic block models \citep{airoldi2008mixed}, latent space models \citep{hoff2002latent}, random dot-product graph models \citep{athreya2018statistical} and graphon models \citep{caron2017sparse, borgs2018sparse}, thereby providing one of the most widely implemented and studied~classes~of~statistical models for network data.
+Within this class, latent space models have been the object of primary attention~owing to the associated flexible, yet interpretable, representation, which naturally lends~itself to several extensions in various directions.
+Focusing on the ubiquitous binary undirected network setting, these models assume the edges among pairs of nodes $(v,u)$ as conditionally independent Bernoulli variables with probabilities depending on a measure of pairwise similarity among vectors of latent endogenous features characterizing nodes $v$ and $u$, respectively,~and,~possibly, on additional exogenous effects arising from node-specific attributes.~Recalling~\citet{hoff2002latent},~this~representation crucially allows to incorporate central network properties such as transitivity and more nuanced notions of stochastic equivalence that possibly inform on community and homophily structures, thereby~allowing~to~learn~core endogenous architectures through an informative embedding of nodes.
+This embedding also facilitates the graphical identification of central nodes and improves inference on exogenous node-attribute effects after accounting~for~the~endogenous~network~structure.